dgaydukov/cert-aws/files/sa.md

 AntiPattern
 * Managed Service (if you need database, or some other service that is provided by aws, you would better to use it, like RDS)
 * Lack of Expertise or Resources (if your team lack expertise or resource installing and managing some service like database, again if aws provide such service it's better to use aws managed service)

+You connect to ec2
+* linux - use private key to ssh to ec2
+* windows - use private key to decrypt admin password and connect by RDP using this password

 Type of EC2
 * On-demand (0% discount) - you got server at any time, and there is no commitment from your (you can terminate it after 10min)